google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 {:toc}
 ---

-We recommend having separate workflow files for each part of ClusterFuzz Lite:
+We recommend having separate workflow files for each part of ClusterFuzzLite:

 - `.github/workflows/cflite_build.yml` (for building/continuous fuzzing)
 - `.github/workflows/cflite_batch.yml` (for batch fuzzing)